 On the Friedberg Direct Metatrader 4 demo account the information displayed is in real-time and projects accurate rates.
-The tool is very common and used worldwide by brokers on all types of markets – Forex, stocks, bonds, commodities etc. Due to the fact that there is not real money that is been put in, it is often called “Paper money”, “Monopoly money” etc.
+The tool is very common and used worldwide by brokers on all types of markets – Forex, stocks, bonds, commodities and indices trading.
+Due to the fact that there is not real money that is been put in, it is often called “Paper money”, “Monopoly money” etc.

 Should you use paper trading?